Statement of Purpose

 The Selby Trust will demonstrate / implement Equal Opportunity practices in the operational implementation of its purchasing practices when buying / hiring services without prejudice of race, religion, gender, sexual orientation, disability or age.
 When purchasing services therefore, we will only take into consideration the quality and cost effectiveness of such product / services as a criterion for buying.

 The Selby Trust Disciplinary Procedure will be used only when necessary and as a last resort.
 Where possible, informal and/or formal counselling or other good management practice will be used to resolve matters prior to any disciplinary action being taken.
-In situations of misconduct there is a three step warning process in place consisting of a verbal warning and two written warnings.
-In the circumstance of gross misconduct staff will be giving a final written warning which may warrant demotion or dismissal.
+In situations of misconduct there is a three-step warning process in place consisting of a verbal warning and two written warnings.
+In the circumstance of gross misconduct staff will be given a final written warning which may warrant demotion or dismissal.

 The grievance procedure is intended as the tool, by which a member of staff may formally have a grievance.
-1. Employee should raise grievance with manager immediately 2.
-Manager should respond within 7 working days 3.
-The response should give a full written explanation of the manager’s decision and whom to appeal, in case the employ is not satisfied.
-4. If appeal is made it must be made within ten working days of the original response to the employee’s grievance.
+1. Employee should raise grievance with the manager immediately 2.
+The manager should respond within 7 working days 3.
+The response should give a full written explanation of the manager’s decision and whom to appeal, in case the employee is not satisfied.
+4. If an appeal is made it must be made within ten working days of the original response to the employee’s grievance.
 5. Written response must be given with 7 working days and the name of the person to whom they can appeal if still aggrieved 6.
-Second appeal must be made in writing as a final level of appeal to the Director responsible for the employees function.
+The second appeal must be made in writing as a final level of appeal to the Director responsible for the employees function.
 7. The Director will arrange and hear the appeal with another management representative and respond formally with a full explanation within 30 working days.

 It is the duty of all Trustees to uphold this policy